Skip to main content

 Authentic youth collaboration is defined in our community as young people who are respected and valued for their unique perspective, experience, skills and are integrated into the decision-making process.
 This type of collaboration goes beyond simply giving young people a seat at the table and not having tokenistic youth engagement; it requires a genuine commitment to create an opportunity for youth to lead and take ownership of their experiences.
 Authentic youth collaboration in our community is a meaningful and equitable partnership between young people and adults working together to create a positive change in their community.
 It involves a process of engaging youth in decision-making, planning, and implementation of projects that impact their lives and the lives of those around them.
 It requires adults to learn from and be led by young people.
 Authentic youth collaboration is about empowering young people to be the change in their communities and creating a more just and equitable society for all.

-The YAB Guiding Principles are:
+The Youth Action Board's Guiding Principles are:

 • Commitment to Purpose: Focused on preventing and ending youth homelessness.